ksd-mx/speech-analyzer/README.md

 **Important note on threshold values:**
 - Always set a detection confidence threshold appropriate for your use case
 - For Whisper strategy: values closer to 0.5 are often sufficient (default)
+- For VOSK strategy: the threshold has less impact as it uses exact text matching
 - For Classifier strategy: higher values (0.6-0.8) may be needed for better precision
 - Lower thresholds increase recall but may produce more false positives
 - Higher thresholds increase precision but may miss some occurrences